-The Company capitalizes incremental legal, professional accounting and other third-party fees that are directly associated with the IPO as other non-current assets until the IPO is consummated.
-After consummation of the IPO, these costs will be recorded in stockholders' deficit as a reduction of additional paid-in-capital generated as a result of the offering.
-As of June 30, 2020, there were deferred offering costs of approximately \$1.7 million included in prepaid expenses and other current assets.
+The Company capitalizes incremental legal, professional accounting and other third-party fees that are directly associated with inprocess preferred stock or common stock financings as other non-current assets until such financings are consummated.
+After consummation of the equity financing, these costs are recorded as a reduction to the carrying value of convertible preferred stock or additional paid-in-capital generated as a result of the offering.
+Should a planned equity financing be abandoned, the deferred offering costs will be expensed immediately as a charge to operating expenses in the condensed consolidated statement of operations and comprehensive loss.
+After consummation of the IPO, which closed on July 28, 2020, these costs were all recorded in stockholders' equity (deficit) as a reduction of additional paid-in capital generated as a result of the offering.